lko23/icinga2-teams-notifications/README.md

 * period

 ## How it works
-slack-notifications uses the icinga2 native [NotificationCommand] (https://docs.icinga.com/icinga2/latest/doc/module/icinga2/chapter/object-types#objecttype-notificationcommand) to collect the required data and send a message to configured slack channel using `curl`
+Teams-notifications uses the icinga2 native [NotificationCommand] (https://docs.icinga.com/icinga2/latest/doc/module/icinga2/chapter/object-types#objecttype-notificationcommand) to collect the required data and send a message to configured Teams channel using `curl`

-The implementation can be found in `slack-notifications-command.conf` and it uses Lambdas!
+The implementation can be found in `Teams-notifications-command.conf` and it uses Lambdas!

 ## Testing